wp-plugins/mw-wp-form/readme.txt

 MW WP Form can create mail form with a confirmation screen using shortcode.

-* Form created using short codes
+* Form created using shortcodes
-* Using confirmation page.
+* Using confirmation page
 * The page changes by the same URL or individual URL are possible.
 * Many validation rules